MaxM2067/raman-paleothermometer/CONTEXT.md

 2. Use checkboxes to include/exclude specific samples from analysis
 3. Switch between Simple and Voigt methods to compare results
 4. Navigate through files using dropdown or navigation buttons
+5. Toggle smoothing and fitting visualization as needed
-5. Switch to the archaeological tab to upload unknowns
+6. Switch to the archaeological tab to upload unknowns
-6. Use plots and tables to interpret thermal history
+7. Use plots and tables to interpret thermal history
-7. Export or analyze results using the statistical tools provided
+8. Export or analyze results using the statistical tools provided

 ## Notes

 - Designed for in-browser use (no server needed)
 - Easy to port into Cursor or VSCode environments
-- Lightweight, dependency-free except for Chart.js
+- Lightweight, dependency-free except for Chart.js and its plugins
 - Extensible for baseline correction, export, and trendline fitting
 - Robust error handling and data validation
 - Synchronized controls for consistent analysis across tabs
+- Automatic peak detection and fitting with configurable parameters
+- Statistical analysis with significance testing
+- Interactive data visualization with error bars